Volatility has become the new normal in American politics

 Don’t forget about the races for governor and state legislature

-For all of the attention on control of the U.S. House and U.S. Senate, don’t forget about the gubernatorial contests, as well as the races for state legislature.
+For all of the attention on control of the House and Senate, don’t forget about the gubernatorial contests, as well as the races for state legislature.

 Currently, Republicans hold 33 governorships, Democrats hold 16 and there’s one independent (Bill Walker in Alaska, who dropped out of his race).
 This election cycle features 36 gubernatorial contests, giving Democrats the chance to pull even with Republicans in governorships — particularly in key presidential battleground states like Florida, Iowa, Michigan, Nevada, Ohio and Wisconsin.